 Young people are also leaving Alabama in droves, she says, and she wants to reverse that trend by helping change Alabama's culture, which includes examining its racist roots.
 "Many young people say they don't want to stay in Alabama if we don't change the culture," she says.
 She wants to build up tourism and honor the state's rich African-American history in places like Tuskegee.

-The two-party system is not working — it's my hope that our generation will be the generation that figures out a different way.
+The two-party system is not working — it's my hope that our generation will be the generation that spans out a different way.